 Jon is a foreign non-resident and wants to purchase a recently built dwelling.
 The owner of the property had demolished an existing dwelling on the property and built a single dwelling in its place.
 The owner has not occupied the dwelling and the property has not been sold since the dwelling was rebuilt.

 In this case, the dwelling does not represent a genuine increase in Australia’s housing supply.
 To ensure the sale of the property is consistent with the national interest, the dwelling will not be treated as a new dwelling, under Australia’s foreign investment framework.
 Jon, as a foreign non-resident, would generally not receive approval to purchase the property

-Exemption to purchase a new dwelling in a development
+Exemption to purchase a new (or near-new) dwelling in a development

 Foreign non-residents will generally be allowed to purchase vacant land for residential dwelling development subject to conditions.
 The conditions usually imposed are: